LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-11-rustlings-standard-library-types.md

 1. > Complete the `capitalize_first` function.<br>
    > "hello" -> "Hello"

-   To solve this, you first must find what [`std::str::Chars`] do.
+   To solve this, you first must find what [`std::str::Chars`] does.
-   According to the API doc, it gives iterator over the chars of a string slice.
-So the first `next()` from the `match` expression will give you the first character from the string slice.
+   According to the API doc, it gives an iterator over the chars of a string slice.
+So the first `next()` from the `match` the expression will give you the first character from the string slice.

 2. > Apply the `capitalize_first` function to a slice of string slices.<br>
    > Return a vector of strings.<br>
    > ["hello", "world"] -> ["Hello", "World"]

-   [`std::iter::iterator::map`] takes a closure and creates an iterator which calls that closure on each element.
+   [`std::iter::iterator::map`] takes a closure and creates an iterator that calls that closure on each element.
    Consider using `map` instead of `for` loop depending on the situation.
 Combining it with [`std::iter::iterator::collect`], you get a nice sweet collection(such as `Vec`) of converted value.